Robustness of Decentralised Learning to Nodes and Data Disruption: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the H2020 HumaneAI Net (952026) and by the CHIST-ERA-19-XAI010 SAI projects.
-C. Boldrini's and M. Conti's work was partly funded by the PNRR - M4C2 - Investimento 1.3, Partenariato Esteso PE00000013 - ``FAIR'', A. Passarella's work was partly funded by the PNRR - M4C2 - Investimento 1.3, Partenariato Esteso PE00000001 - ``RESTART'', both funded by the European Commission under the NextGeneration EU programme.
+C. Boldrini's and M. Conti's work was partly funded by the PNRR - M4C2 - Investimento 1.3, Partenariato Esteso PE00000013 - ``FAIR'', A. Passarella's and L. Valerio's work was partially supported by the European Union - Next Generation EU under the Italian National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.3, CUP B53C22003970001, partnership on “Telecommunications of the Future” (PE00000001 - program “RESTART”).
+J. Kert\'esz acknowledges support also from ERC grant No. 810115-DYNASNET.